Course Offerings

 DIGITAL JOURNALISM STORYTELLING

-In this course, students will learn how to share stories using digital platforms such as podcasts and video.
-Students will be exposed to core journalism skills and techniques that allow them to develop fact-based storytelling that captures audience attention.
+In this course, students will learn how to share stories using digital platforms such as podcasts and videos.
+Students will be exposed to core journalism skills and techniques that allow them to develop fact-based storytelling that captures the audience’s attention.

 Cost: $330